arschles/go-in-5-minutes/README.md

 The shortened URL for this repository is http://bitly.com/goin5minutes.

+The screencasts on are on YouTube at http://bitly.com/goin5minutesyt.

 # Requests For New Screencasts

 I have some ideas for topics to cover, but if you want to see some topics covered in a future screencast, I can't guarantee I'll cover it, but I will consider it.